mawicks/queryGPT/README.md

    The small sample is useful for development and debugging.
 However, unless you load the full database, you won't get very meaningful query responses.
-   To load the full set of the embeddings (which takes more than an hour), type:
+   To load the full set of the embeddings (which takes several hours), type:

    ```
    load-vector-db --full